POSTECH-CVLab/FastPointTransformer/README.md

 (fpt) ~/FastPointTransformer$ python src/data/preprocess_scannet.py # you need to modify the data path (fpt) ~/FastPointTransformer$ python src/data/preprocess_s3dis.py # you need to modify the data path
 ```
-And then, locate the provided meta data of each dataset (`src/data/meta_data`) with the preprocessed dataset following the below structure:
+And then, locate the provided meta data of each dataset (`src/data/meta_data`) with the preprocessed dataset following the structure below:

 ```
 ${data_dir}